Get

 woman waking a leashed cane corso out in the street

-Image Credit: Akram Huseyn, Unsplash
+Image by: Akram Huseyn, Unsplash

-2. Avoid Reactive Dogs
+2. To Avoid Reactive Dogs

 Your dog might be great with other pups.
 They might not even approach them, but that isn’t necessarily true of all dogs.
 Some dogs can be aggressive, either through fear or because they dislike other dogs approaching.
 If your dog is on a leash, you can avoid these potential dangers and prevent your dog and others from getting injured.

-3. Prevent Anxiety
+3. To Prevent Anxiety

 Not all dogs react aggressively if they are scared by the presence of other dogs.
 Some become very anxious.
-If your off-leash pup runs up to an anxious dog, it not only ruins their walk for the day but will likely reinforce these feelings of anxiety.
+If your off-leash pup runs up to an anxious dog, it not only ruins their walk for the day but will also likely reinforce these feelings of anxiety.
 Next time they go out for a walk, they will be even more anxious, looking out for dogs running up to them.

 Man holding the leash of a Sarplaninac dog

-Image Credit: Maximilian100, Shutterstock
+Image by: Maximilian100, Shutterstock

-4. Stop Your Dog Jumping Up
+4. To Stop Your Dog From Jumping Up

 My dog prefers to meet dogs rather than people and will, for the most part, ignore humans.
 Occasionally, she wants to say hello, though, and she might try and jump up to give a proper greeting.
 While she’s on a leash, I can prevent her from jumping up and keep her out of the way of people who don’t want to meet her.

-Not all people are dog lovers and, in the same way some dogs are anxious around other dogs, there are a lot of people who are anxious around and scared of dogs.
+Not all people are dog lovers, and in the same way that some dogs are anxious around other dogs, there are a lot of people who are anxious around and scared of dogs.

-5. It Might Be a Legal Requirement
+5. To Meet a Legal Requirement

 Check your local laws before taking the leash off.